All Products

 Note

-• Pay-as-you-go resources do not require renewal.
-Ensure your account has a sufficient balance.
+Pay-as-you-go resources do not require renewal.
+Ensure your account has a sufficient balance for continued use.

-• To renew third-party products from the Alibaba Cloud Marketplace, log in to the Marketplace console or contact Marketplace customer service.
+To renew third-party products from the Alibaba Cloud Marketplace, log on to the Marketplace console to view them, or contact Marketplace customer service.

-To allow a RAM user to perform renewals, the Alibaba Cloud account owner must grant them the necessary permissions, such as AliyunBSSFullAccess or AliyunBSSRenewFullAccess.
+Alibaba Cloud accounts have renewal permissions by default.
+Before a RAM user can perform renewal operations, the Alibaba Cloud account must grant relevant permissions, such as AliyunBSSFullAccess or AliyunBSSRenewFullAccess.

 Manual renewal